linagora/Gitlab_Monitor/docs/sources/tutorials.md

 K8S_PORT=X
 DB_NAME=X
 ```
 This file will contain all sensitive information, such as authentication details.
-Don't forget to add it to your gitignore.
+It is included in the gitignore to prevent it from being publicly exposed.

 GITLAB_PRIVATE_TOKEN is your Gitlab access token, linked to your Gitlab account.
 From the Gitlab interface, go to Edit profile > Access tokens, create your token and select the following scopes: api, read_api, read_user, create_runner, manage_runner, k8s_proxy, read_repository, write_repository, ai_features.